 - Kitchen cover

-- Landlord boiler cover
+- Landlord boiler cover (which covers you from things like boiler kettling)

 To conclude, when deciding on the right home insurance there is a range of things to consider.
 From differentiating between building insurance and contents insurance to whether it is even necessary in the first place.
+Also, whether you will need to take on any insurance that landlords need too and if you need to conduct a rebuild cost assessment as a result.

 It is important to do some in-depth research, consider your risks depending on whether you are a landlord or tenant and make an informed decision from there.